Are We Getting Enough Protein?

 In the intricate web of nutrients that sustains our bodies, protein stands as one of the most essential components.
 From repairing tissues to catalyzing chemical reactions, and even regulating our immune responses, protein plays a multifaceted role that is indispensable to our overall health.

-As we navigate through an era marked by dietary trends, conflicting information, and a surge in plant-based lifestyles, the following question often arises: Are we getting enough protein?
+As we navigate through an era marked by dietary trends, conflicting information online from your fellow health enthusiast, and a surge in plant-based lifestyles, there’s never a restful day where I’m asked the question: Am I getting enough protein?

 Let’s dive in.

 Protein is a fundamental macronutrient essential for the body's growth, repair, and overall functioning.
-Comprised of amino acids, protein plays a crucial role in building and maintaining tissues, including muscles, bones, and organs.
-Not only is it vital for physical development, but it also serves as a key component for the production of enzymes, hormones, and antibodies that regulate various biological processes.
+Comprised of amino acids, protein plays a crucial role in building and maintaining tissues, including muscles, bones, and organs!

-Dietary sources of protein include both animal products like meat, poultry, and dairy, as well as plant-based options such as beans, legumes, soy protein, nuts, and seeds.
+Most likely, yes.
+This is because protein is a ubiquitous nutrient that can be found in a wide range of foods.
+Dietary sources of protein include both animal products like meat, poultry, fish and dairy, as well as plant-based options such as beans, legumes, soy protein, nuts & seeds, whole grains and certain types of vegetables.

 How much protein do I need to eat per day?

-Typically, the recommended dietary allowance (RDA) for protein for adults (19 years and older) is around 0.8 grams per kilogram of body weight, but this can vary based on factors like age, activity level, and health goals.
-For instance, athletes, pregnant women or individuals aiming to build muscle might require slightly more protein to support their needs.
+Typically, the recommended dietary allowance (RDA) for protein for adults (19 years and older) is around 0.8 grams per kilogram of body weight, but this can vary based on factors like age, activity level, nutrient status and personal health goals.
+For instance, athletes, pregnant women or individuals aiming to build muscle might require slightly more protein to support their needs (1.0-1.2 g/kg/day).

 How would I know if I’m not getting enough protein?